Plan Your Visit To The Florence Duomo

 The four-hundred-and-sixty-third step landed us on the tippity-top, where we beheld a panoramic view of Florence.
 It was a clear day and I could see everything from the Arno River to the surrounding foothills.
 Fiesole’s Monastery of San Francesco gleamed in the distance, and I felt I understood the area in a whole new way.
 Even today, Brunelleschi’s dome is the tallest building in Florence.

-Written by and photos by Mattie Bamman for EuropeUpClose.com
+Climb the Florence Duomo wa written by and photos by Mattie Bamman for EuropeUpClose.com